-Art Haus is designed to be a living-learning environment for students who are interested in being in a collaborative creative community.
-We often learn from other people - how they do things, new ways to approach or solve a problem - through working on a creative project together or just by talking about something important to you.
-In Art Haus, you are surrounded by other students who are interested in being creative in a number of ways - from playwrights to painters, dancers to digital artists, musicians to potters, and in areas of visual art including art history, graphic design, and artistic design.
+Art Haus is designed to be a living-learning environment for students who are interested in being a part of a collaborative creative community.
+We often learn from other people - how they do things, new ways to approach or solve a problem - through working on a creative project together or just by talking about something important to us.
+In Art Haus, you are surrounded by other students who are interested in being creative in a number of ways - from playwrights to painters, dancers to digital artists, musicians to potters, and visual artists including art history, graphic design, and artistic design.
 You have the chance to spend this exciting time of your life while immersed in an encouraging environment building a community of artists.
 It is an exciting place to be an artist, to learn about art, and to just be!
 Residents of the Art Haus residential learning community will be required to enroll in the arts-focused First Year Seminar course.
 You will be taking one class together, but most of the interaction takes place in the hallways, common rooms, and residence hall rooms of your new friends and fellow students.
 Activities in and out of the classroom will link community service to the global impact that the arts can have.
 In addition, students will have numerous opportunities to interact with faculty members from the art department and other creative collaborators on campus.

 Members of Art Haus will have the opportunity to: